Your money-making expert. Financial journalist, TV and radio personality.

-The advantage of investing in a fund is mainly that your money will be spread across lots of gilts and you have a manager who uses their expertise to develop investment strategies according to their in-depth market knowledge.
+The advantage of investing in a fund is that your money will be spread across lots of gilts and you have a manager who uses their expertise to develop investment strategies according to their in-depth market knowledge.

 “With a gilt fund, such as the City Financials Strategic Gilt fund, the manager can switch between different types of gilts depending upon the market,” says Danny Cox of IFA Hargreaves Lansdown.

-The disadvantage, as usual, is that costs can be high – as much as 6% on entry and 1% annually.
+The disadvantage, as usual, is that costs can be high – as much as 6% to set up your investment and 1% annually.
 These charges mean that the yield on your investment will be lower than the yield of the actual gilts in that fund, i.e. the fund managers are creaming off a chunk of the profit.
 Some funds take their charges from the income and some take it from the capital.
 Be careful.
 The normal practice is to take it from income, but if a fund takes it from your capital, its yield will look artificially high.

 These funds can be purchased via stockbrokers (although you’ll typically pay a dealing charge and possibly an initial commission on the fund) or via a fund supermarket who will waive the commission.
 Read all about fund supermarkets below.

 One of the cheapest options when you’re looking at gilt funds is to invest through an Exchange-Traded Fund (ETF).
 We explain what Exchange-Traded Funds are and how they work here.
-They’re relatively new products and they’re often the cheapest way to invest in shares, commodities, bonds and gilts.
+They’re often the cheapest way to invest in shares, commodities, bonds and gilts.

 With a gilt ETF, you’re buying a basket of gilts and tracking the performance of the asset class.

 What makes ETFs different from other types of fund (such as mutual funds) is the fact that they’re traded on major stock exchanges i.e. you can buy ‘shares’ in them in the same way that you can buy shares in a company.
-So if you decide to invest in them you would do so through a broker in the same way as you would if buying company shares.
+If you decide to invest in them you go through a broker in the same way as you would if buying company shares.

 Both charge just 0.2% a year. iShares also offer a Gilt ETF (INXG-LSE) that is linked to the UK government bonds index, and therefore would offset the risk of inflation.

 Once you’re positive about your chosen tracker, the most cost-effective way to invest is through a fund supermarket.
 Vanguard’s UK Government bond index, for instance, is offered through investment dealer Alliance Trust with an annual management charge of just 0.15%, compared to the 1% to 5% or more that managed bond funds would charge.
 The minimum investment is also substantially lower through this platform, and there are no entry or exit fees either.